August 2023 - Lawn Solutions Australia

 • Aerate your lawn seasonally or as required to alleviate soil compaction and improve nutrient and water absorption by the grass.

 For a few scattered weeds, hand-pulling or spot-treating with a non-selective herbicide, carefully avoiding contact with the grass is a quick and easy solution.
-If the weeds have spread profusely or difficult to pull out by hand, a broadleaf herbicide may be required.
+If the weeds have spread profusely or are difficult to pull out by hand, a broadleaf herbicide may be required.
 Broadleaf herbicides are a type of weed killer specifically designed to target and control broadleaf weeds.

 There are two main types of herbicides that will help you treat these broadleaf weeds…